 Originally designed in 1871 by Edward Kemp.
 HLF grant used to restore in 2005.
-10 year maintenance contract ended, so free to deviate from original plan.
-In 2015 have removed four small beds and replaced with two larger curved shape beds, introduced an allotment plot, and added some children's fun beds.
-The formal plaque using Carpet Bedding represents Rugby World Cup.
-Employed an apprentice to teach planting and designing skills.
+10 year maintenance contract has now ended so in a position to deviate from original plan.
+In 2015 have removed four small beds and replaced with two larger ones.
+Introduced some children's fun beds, formal plaque using Carpet Bedding represents Rugby World Cup.
+New Allotment.
+Sustainable planting.
+Taken on a gardens apprentice to teach planting and designing skills.
 Growzone community growing area (9 months of year).
-The Park is maintained by Streetscape with support from Friends.
-Space to Bloom gardens grown by schools and youth groups and open to the public during August weekends
+Streetscape maintain the park with support from Friends.
+Space to Bloom gardens grown by schools and youth groups